Sin

 At the Tate Britain, I saw this artwork 'an Allegory of Man', by an unknown artist:

 Bearing this in mind as I looked around the rest of the museums, I tried to find common links between these images and sins an the other works I saw.
 The most obvious connection was Rodin's famous sculpture 'The Kiss', depicting a couple embracing and kissing passionately.
 With a clear parallel to the allegorical painting through it's depiction of lust, I sketched it in pencil whilst there and photographed a closeup shot of the point of contact of their lips.
 The physical sculpture lent itself well to explorations of three dimensional space through photography and later animation.
+The bones are piled above each other in haphazard heaps.
+As the sins are so closely tied to the afterlife and the ideas of mortality, I feel this reminder or death - a memento mori - is particularly poignant.

 The photography of things like these skulls on a very small, intimate scale, but not macro, also does something to remind me of our small place in the wold - this many bones certainly reminds you how fleeting our lives are at any rate!